 If you have a desire to own Luxury Fine Art Nature imagery that appears to radiate from within as though it was backlit, look no further than Acrylic glass museum floats.
-You'll know exactly what print media I'm speaking of If you've ever experienced one of the high-end Peter Lik franchise photography gallery's or even a Thomas Mangelson Gallery.
-All of those huge pieces, wonderfully illuminated, with the artwork encapsulated under crystal clear glass, revealing richly saturated colors & hyper-realistic details.
+You'll know exactly what print media I'm speaking of If you've ever visited a high-end Peter Lik franchise photography gallery's or even a Thomas Mangelson Gallery.
+It's like WOW, those huge pieces, wonderfully illuminated, with the artwork encapsulated under crystal clear glass, revealing richly saturated colors & hyper-realistic details.
 The beautiful photographic artworks are simply mind-blowing!

 PICTURING LUXURY ART ON YOUR WALL